227Faddi/rappers-api/README.md

 # 🎤 Rappers API : [Visit Here](https://rappers-api-l2wq.onrender.com/)

 Rappers API is a back-end application that provides detailed information about various rappers, including their names, ages, dates of birth, and nationalities.
-You can access the API [here](https://rappers-api-l2wq.onrender.com/).

 ```json
 {